Factorised scattering and (non)integrability for marginally deformed $ AdS_5/CFT_4 $: Introduction and Overview

-The rest of the paper is organised as follows.
-In Section 2, we discuss various $\mathcal{N}=0$ backgrounds without the flavour.
-We estimate the semiclassical string spectrum and elaborate on the Liouvillian non-integrability criteria with several examples.
-The case with flavour branes is addressed in Section 3.
-We summarise our results in Section 4.
-In the concluding remarks, we further comment about the factorised scattering along the lines of \cite{Wulff:2019tzh}-\cite{Giataganas:2019xdj}.
+There has been several approaches to this, for example, the Lax pair formulation of semiclassical strings \cite{Bena:2003wd}-\cite{Kameyama:2015ufa}, analytic non-integrability of strings following Kovacic's algorithm \cite{Basu:2011fw}-\cite{Giataganas:2013dha} and so on.
+However, the purpose of this paper is pursue a less explored and yet an effective path namely the method of factorisation of scattering amplitudes following the lines of \cite{Wulff:2019tzh}-\cite{Giataganas:2019xdj}.
 We explore the warp factor close to the region $ \sigma \sim 0 $ and $ \eta \sim 0 $.
-This gives us an alternative view point of the integrability or non-integrability of the sigma model by restricting the allowed space for $ 2 \rightarrow 2 $ scattering amplitudes.
-We illustrate upon this by taking several examples including deformed ATD, ST and finally by incorporating flavour D6 branes into the picture.
-This enables us to clarify our previous arguments following a seemingly different approach towards integrability.
+This gives an alternative view on integrability and/or non-integrability of the sigma model by restricting the allowed space for $ 2 \rightarrow 2 $ scattering.
+We illustrate upon this by taking several examples including the $ \xi $-deformed Abelian T-dual (ATD), Sfetsos-Thompson (ST) and finally by incorporating flavour D6 branes into the picture.